GoodNotes/interviews/algorithm/README.md

 ### Deliverables
 1. Study the blog post about [$1 Unistroke Recognizer](http://depts.washington.edu/madlab/proj/dollar/).

-2. Based on the existing work provided in the above article, implement an **emoji recognizer**.
+2. Based on the existing work provided in the above article, implement an **emoji recognizer** based on a recognizer from the [$-family recognizers](http://depts.washington.edu/madlab/proj/dollar/impact.html).
 Please time box your effort to around 8 hours.
 If you couldn't complete everything, please note down what you would do if given more time.

 ### Submission
 Please submit your solution according to our [submission guideline](../common/submission.md).